Sonography

 Cardiac Sonographers

-Our cardiovascular teams across the motu (country) provide our communities with services for interventional cardiology, electrophysiology and arrhythmia management, heart failure and adult congenital heart disease.
+Cardiac Sonographers in new Zealand are found in cardiovascular teams across the motu (country) providing our communities with services for interventional cardiology, electrophysiology and arrhythmia management, heart failure and adult congenital heart disease.

 Explore Aotearoa